vuejs/vuepress/docs/guide/advanced/plugin.md

 ```

 - Set `name` to follow the naming convention: `vuepress-plugin-xxx` or `@org/vuepress-plugin-xxx`.
-- Set `keywords` to include `'vuepress-plugin'`, so that users can search your plugin on NPM.
+- Set `keywords` to include `vuepress-plugin`, so that users can search your plugin on NPM.
 - Set `main` to the plugin entry file.
 - Set `files` to only publish those files inside `lib` directory.